Micky Ward: Life after boxing

 Even after retirement, Ward went back to his old blue collar job of paving roads, stating, "I was going crazy not working."
 He also trains a few fighters, and served as Arturo Gatti's head trainer for his last fight.
 Ward also frequently went to Florida to help train some of Mike Tyson's fighters.
-He would also train his Nephew Sean Eklund also become a professional boxer.
+In addition Ward has also helped train MMA fighters such as Rob Font and Calvin Katter.
+Ward alongside his brother Dicky would also train their Nephew Sean Eklund who also became a professional boxer.

 He stepped away from coaching in the mid-2010s, saying he was burned out from boxing.
-He would ultimately return, and currently serves as a boxing coach for Charles Rosa and other local fighters at his gym.
+However he would ultimately return, and currently serves as a boxing coach for Charles Rosa and other local fighters at his gym.

 Ward is also a motivational speaker.

 He is still heavily involved with the sport, as he attends the International Boxing Hall of Fame every year, interacting with fans.
 He gave a speech at Arturo Gatti's induction in 2013, and served as the grand marshal of the parade in 2011.
 He is a regular at local boxing events in Massachusetts, and also enjoys watching MMA.

 Ward is involved in yearly St Patrick's day celebrations across Massachusetts.
 Even leading the Cape Cod St. Patrick's Day Parade in 2011.

 In his 2012 autobiography, Ward revealed that he had been sexually abused as a child by a friend of Dicky's, another boxer referred to only by his nickname, "Hammer".
 The abuse began when Ward was nine years old and continued for approximately three years, until he gained the confidence to confront his attacker.
 Ward eventually faced off against Hammer in one of his first amateur bouts, winning by unanimous decision.

-Ward has become a strong proponent of brain trauma education.
-He has been very open with his own experiences with the condition, along with doing work with the Concussion Legacy Foundation.
+Ward has become a proponent of brain trauma education.
+He has been open with his own experiences with the condition, along with doing work with the Concussion Legacy Foundation.
 He has pledged his brain and part of his spinal column to Boston University to help further the study of CTE to help future boxers and other athletes.

-On August 27th 2009 the Lowell Spinners held "Mickey Ward Bobble Head Night".
+On August 27, 2009 the Lowell Spinners held "Mickey Ward Bobble Head Night".
 Ward was in attendance for the game and was honored by the team prior to the game.
+On June 19, 2026, the new iteration of the Lowell Spinners also held a "Mickey Ward Bobble Head Night" where Ward threw out the ceremonial first pitch.

 Ward, who is a fan of the local Boston sports teams, dropped the ceremonial puck at a Boston Bruins game on February 11, 2011.
 On September 21 of that year, he threw out the ceremonial first pitch at a Boston Red Sox game.